 Establish a clear policy for purchasing and managing software licenses, detailing:

-Consider utilizing dedicated license management software to keep track of license statuses, expiration dates, and compliance.
+Consider utilising dedicated license management software to keep track of license statuses, expiration dates, and compliance.
 These tools can automatically alert you to renewals, potential compliance issues, and unused software licenses that could be eliminated to reduce costs.

 As technology evolves, so too does the landscape of software licensing.
 Future-proofing your software licensing strategy is essential to maintain flexibility, ensure continuous compliance, and optimize investment in technology.
 Here are some key considerations to help your business stay ahead in the ever-changing software environment: